mahrukhS/Trend-Prediction-Using-Covid-19-Literature/README.md

 This study aims to help policy-makers by providing useful insights about the domain areas most impacted during the Covid-19 pandemic.
-Some of the most discussed domain during pandemic include Education, Mental health, Healthcare, children, technology, lockdown
+Some of the most discussed domain during pandemic include Education, Mental health, Healthcare, Children, Technology, lockdown and Mortality as suggested by exploratory text and extensive literature data analysis done in this project.

 #  methodology